Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 me to avoid duplicating data across the site and also preserve the YAML file that was used to generate the ICalendar files.

-GitHub actions provides a mechanism why which I can run this Python script to generate posts only when building the site for deploying to GitHub pages.
+GitHub Actions provides a mechanism by which I can run this Python script to generate posts only when building the site for deploying to GitHub Pages.
 This ensures when developing the site I don't create undue duplications between the calendar data in the YAML file and in any generated posts.
 I'm still adhering to the principle of keeping the YAML file as the central data around which the site